bryanbraun/tiny-book-of-rules/README.md

-# Tiny Drupal Books: The Tiny Book of Rules
+# The Tiny Book of Rules

 This is a short book about the Drupal Rules module.